jradha11/genetic_algorithm/README.md

 The mutated population is now checked with the stopping criteria, if it satisfies, then the algorithm stops, otherwise the procedure is repeated with the mutated population as the new population.

+For more in-depth information checkout my medium article on the same - https://medium.com/@radhajayaraman11/feature-selection-using-genetic-algorithm-2f915d1349b0.
+If you like it, dont forget to clap!
+Thanks :)